Terms and Conditions

-GD: Graphic Design – $125 per hour – print-related graphic design work, production management, concept designs, layout designs (web included), photo editing and similar.
+GD: Graphic Design – $125 per hour – print-related graphic design work, production management, concept designs, layout designs (web included), user interface design, photo editing and similar.

 The above rates do not reflect any work requests that require any staff member to work on-site at a clients’ location.
 Such requests will be subject to a minimum 25% rate increase plus mileage and other expenses [see Sec.
 3.3].
 Per hour unit is multiplied per employee of SLI Studios assigned to any respective work task.

 - OT: Other – Driving – Billed at $0.565 Per Mile (including return travel) plus Total Time

 - OT: Other – OnSite – Billed as Time+1/2 per hour for work related to items listed above.

 Client shall pay Designer’s expenses incurred in connection with this Agreement as follows:

 (a) incidental and out-of-pocket expenses including but not limited to costs for telephone calls, postage, shipping, overnight courier, service bureaus, typesetting, blueprints, models, presentation materials, photocopies, computer expenses, parking fees and tolls, and taxis at cost plus Designer’s standard markup of fifteen percent (15%), and, if applicable, a mileage reimbursement at $0.565 per mile; and

 (b) travel expenses including transportation, meals, and lodging, incurred by Designer with Client’s prior approval.

 The Project pricing includes Designer’s fee only.
 Any and all outside costs including, but not limited to, equipment rental, photographer’s costs and fees, photography and/or artwork licenses, prototype production costs, talent fees, music licenses, and online access or hosting fees, will be billed to Client unless specifically otherwise provided for in the Proposal.